-5. Rules applying to OTC Derivatives, in particular total return swaps and equity swaps accordance with their investment objective and policy, if specified in the Sub-Funds' specific supplements.
+Each Sub-Fund may invest into financial derivative instruments that are traded "over-the-counter" or OTC (OTC Derivatives).
+However, the Sub-Funds may use total return swaps and equity swaps (each a "Total Return Swap" and an "Equity Swap"), in accordance with their investment objective and policy, if specified in the Sub-Funds' specific supplements.
 Cash received by a Sub-Fund under a Total Return Swap or Equity Swap transaction may be held in a cash account with the depositary or another bank or credit institution, subject to the conditions of the Law of 17 December 2010.
 The Sub-Funds may, for efficient portfolio management of the Sub-Fund's assets and in particular for the purpose of hedging, invest in one or more Total Return Swaps or Equity Swaps.